 Having the ability to be good at sales script writing has an immediate impact on sales results.
 Simply writing out the first thing that comes to your mind is not as effective as using some logic and structure to make things easier and more effective.

 1. Use an outline format

 An outline format when performing sales script writing is a better option.
-Reason being it involves shifting from writing everything out word for word in continuous paragraphs to using an outline of bullet points of statements sand questions that can be delivered easily throughout the flow of the call.
+The reason being it involves shifting from writing everything out word for word in continuous paragraphs to using an outline of bullet points of statements and questions that can be delivered easily throughout the flow of the call.

 2. Break down the call